 Pro Tips

-- It is important to put the thicker pieces of pork to the corners and the outside edge of the tray.
+- The thicker pieces of pork should be placed in the corners and along the outside edge of the tray.

-- Time estimates are based on 2 to 2-½-inch chunks.
-Smaller chunks of pork will cook much faster.
+- Time estimates are based on 2 to 2ยฝ-inch chunks of pork.
+Smaller chunks will cook much faster.

 - The final temperature endpoint is the most important part of this recipe.
 Never cook by time alone.